 Explore Alpine Adventure, which specializes in trekking, handless school and college groups to the Himalayan at the affordable prices.
 The itineraries of this company are designed to provide a real inside in the culture, religious and environmental aspects of the Himalayan but just as importantly, they are fun, expose to a Explore Alpine Adventure.
 Student will quickly discover the rich rewards of exploring the globe.

 Trip Booking, Terms and Conditions:

-- In order to confirm your booking you will need to send us 30% of program cost at least one month in advance.
+- In order to confirm your booking you will need to send us 30% of program cost at least 45 days in advance.

 - 70% the balance amount will be paid to group arrival in Kathmandu.

 In case of cancellation, whatever reason, return notice should be received by this agency at least one month prior to group arrival in Kathmandu.

 If the return cancellation is not received, the 30% advance payment will not be refundable.

 It is advisable to acquire an insurance policy to cover sickness, accident, loss of luggage and the unlikely event that you need evacuation by plane or helicopter due to illness or accident.